aangelazz/htn_challenge/README.md

 ## Assumptions

-Aside from the given assumptions in the instructions, I have made some assumtions:
+Aside from the given rules in the instructions, I made the following assumptions:

 - All badge_codes are strings following the specified format (four words connected with dashes), and that they can be set as unique fields that are NOT null in the table for "hackers" of the database.
 Badge codes, once assigned, should not be changed (it is an immutable identifier).